Frequently Asked Questions

 kittens rather than 1?

 A15.
 This is truly a decision that you must make on your own, because of the added cost for a second kitten, and the amount of attention they will both need from you.
 Generally most breeders will recommend that you acquire two kittens if the kitten is left home alone for more than 7 hours a day, 4 or more days a week.
-I do offer a discount of $50.00 off the 2nd kitten if you buy two or more, and although the discount is minimal, keep in mind that my expenses to raise the kittens, adult cats, veterinary
+I do offer a discount of $50.00 off the 2nd kitten if you buy two or more, and although the discount is minimal, keep in mind that my expenses to raise the kittens, adult cats, veterinary treatments/services, run a cattery stay the same whether you buy 1 or 2 or 3 kittens.

 Q16.
 How do you socialize your kittens?

 A16.
 Our kittens are handled daily from birth as they are inspected for proper growth & development.
 They are kissed often and spoken to, and once the kittens are out of the birthing box they are played with often, and observed for personality traits.
-We do not sell fractious, aggressive, fearful kittens.
+We do not sell fractious, aggressive, wild kittens.

 Q17.
 Do you de-